Demmythetechie/hack-tack/README.md

-# hack-tack
-Hack &amp; tack is a fast fashion e-commerce website for sales of Clothing and dressing accesories.
+Hack&Tack is a fast fashion e-commerce website for sales of Clothing and dressing accesories.